leancodepl/corelibrary/docs/cqrs/pipeline/index.md

 ```

 !!! tip
-    To learn about ASP.NET middlewares and how you can implement them, visit [here](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/middleware/).
+    To learn about ASP.NET middlewares and how you can implement them, visit the [ASP.NET Core Middleware documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/middleware/).

 In this code snippet, you can specify which middlewares to use for handling commands, queries, and operations.
 Several middlewares are added in the example: